nikiforovandreiv/HiDeggster/README.md

 - Use cases
 - Dialog flow
 - Implementation yml-files (stories, rules)
-- Flask server

-Both: Rasa Implementation(actions.py, forms, fallback, pipeline)
+Both: Rasa Implementation(actions.py, forms, fallback, pipeline, Flask server)

 We helped each other during the whole project with our respective parts, discussed Implementation and implemented it together.